-In fiscal year 2019, our Teacher Stores benefited a potential 809,000 students across 458 school districts by hosting more than 24,000 teacher visits and providing them with approximately $4.7 million in teaching supplies as well as books valued at $7.6 million.
+In fiscal year 2023, our Teacher Stores benefited hundreds of thousands of students across 277 school districts by providing them with more than $3.6 million in school supplies and books valued at more than $3.5 million.

 Pounds of food and household items.